Word Problems: Student Benefits and Effective Teaching Tips

 This type of problem solving mastery is an implicit developmental goal of all teachers at any level, and when provided a daily diet of math word problems, elementary students naturally develop this ability.

 Teachers must provide deliberate instruction for students to develop good problem solving skills.
-As with their students, pedagogy mastery is via consistent daily practice, teaching a specific methodology and setting high performance expectations for students.
+As with their students’ daily practice, pedagogy mastery is also dependent upon consistent daily practice as well as teaching a specific methodology and setting high performance expectations for students.

 What are Effective Pedagogy Traits in Developing the Problem Solving Abilities of Students?